Guided Visualization Exercise

 Visualization Exercise: learn how to visualize.

 Guided visualization is simple.
-Find a quiet place, close your eyes, focus on your breathing and begin to use these visualization exercises to increase your visual imagination.
+Find a quiet place, close your eyes, focus on your breathing and begin to use these visualization exercises.

 How to do a visualization exercise